cloudnative-pg/cloudnative-pg/docs/src/logging.md

 !!!
 Important
     It is unnecessary to add the PGAudit library to `shared_preload_libraries`.
-    The library will be added automatically by Cloud Native PostgreSQL based on the presence of `pgaudit.*` parameters in the postgresql configuration.
+    The library will be added automatically by CloudNativePG based on the presence of `pgaudit.*` parameters in the postgresql configuration.
     The operator will detect and manage the addition and removal of the library from `shared_preload_libraries`.